(Q4 on the birthplan: During labour, I would like the following pain relief:)

 Understand something: it’s not about getting a medal for natural childbirth.
 (I get a bit angry when people say ‘you don’t get a medal for going natural’.
 Actually, you do.
 It’s just not round and shiny.
 Choosing not to go drug-free or not is entirely a personal choice, but belittling someone else’s decision to do so is simply rude.
 And visa versa.)

 Something very important to remember about fear and pain is how they work together.
 Fear increases your adrenaline pumping through the body.
 Adrenaline overrides Dopamine, which is the feel good hormone and Endorphins, which are your natural pain killers, leading to a heightened sensation of pain.
 The more you fear, the more you feel.
+With this in mind, there are plenty of medical challenges to overcome when it comes down to dealing with pain, but doing your research can help you to find the right options for you – for instance, whereas some new mums prefer to use natural pain relievers, others choose to use pharmaceutical products.

 - Maternal movement and position changes – otherwise known as active labour, can help managing contractions especially early on.
 Aids such as a Swiss ball (birth ball) pillows or leaning over a chair can be useful.
 I’ve been reading a lot about yoga or belly dancing to help during labour too.
 It’s very interesting and worth trying.